-To the tech cave, I thought.
+To the tech-cave, I thought.

-The Folly, according to Nightingale, is secured by an interlocking series of magical protections.
-They were last renewed in 1940, to allow the Post Office to run in a then cutting-edge coaxial telephone cable to the main building, and the installation of a modern switchboard.
-I'd found that under a dust sheet in an alcove off the main entrance lobby, a beautiful glass and mahogany cabinet with brass fittings kept shiny by Molly's obsessive need to polish.
+THE FOLLY, according to Nightingale, is protected by an interlocking series of magical protections.
+They were last renewed in 1940 to allow the post office to run in a then-cutting-edge coaxial telephone cable to the main building and the installation of a modern switchboard.
+I'd found that under a dust sheet in an alcove off the main entrance lobby, a beautiful glass-and-mahogany cabinet with brass fittings kept shiny by Molly's obsessive need to polish.

-Nightingale says that these protections are vital, although he won't say why, and that he, acting on his own, is not capable of renewing them.
-Running a broadband cable into the building was out of the question, and it looked for a while like I was going to be firmly mired in the dark ages.
+Nightingale says that these protections are vital, although he won't say why, and adds that he, acting on his own, is not capable of renewing them.

+Running a broadband cable into the building was out of the question and it looked for a while like I was going to be firmly mired in the Dark Ages.

-Fortunately, the Folly had been built in the Regency style, when it had become fashionable to build a separate mews at the back of a grand house, so that the horses and the smellier servants could be housed down-wind of their masters.
-This meant a coach house at the back, now used as a garage, and above that an attic conversion that had once accommodated servants and then served as a party space for the young bucks, back when the Folly had young bucks.
-Or at least, more than one.
-The magical 'protections' - Nightingale was not happy when I called them 'forcefields' - used to scare the horses, so they don't extend to the coach house.
-Which means I get to run in a broadband cable, and at last there is a corner of the Folly that is for ever in the twenty-first century.
+Fortunately, the Folly had been built in the Regency-style when it had become fashionable to build a separate mews at the back of a grand house, so that the horses and the smellier servants could be housed downwind of their masters.
+This meant a coach house at the back, now used as a garage, and above that an attic conversion that had once housed servants and later served as a party space for the young bucks back when the Folly had young bucks.
+Or at least more than one.
+The magical "protections" - Nightingale was not happy when I called them "force fields" - used to scare the horses, so they don't extend to the coach house.
+Which means I get to run in a broadband cable, and at last there is a corner of the Folly that is forever in the twenty-first century.

-The coach-house attic has a studio skylight at one end, an ottoman couch, a chaise longue, a plasma TV and an Ikea kitchen table that once took me and Molly three bloody hours to assemble.
-I'd used the Folly's status as an Operational Command Unit to get the Directorate of Information to cough up half a dozen Airwave handsets with charging rack, and a dedicated HOLMES2 terminal.
-I also had my laptop and my back-up laptop and my PlayStation - which I hadn't had a chance to get out of the box yet.
-Because of this, there is a big sign on the front door that says NO MAGIC ON PAIN OF PAIN.
-This is what I call the tech cave.
+The coach house attic has a studio skylight at one end, an Ottoman couch, a chaise longue, a plasma TV, and an IKEA kitchen table that once took me and Molly three bloody hours to assemble.
+I'd used the Folly's status as an Operational Command Unit to get the Directorate of Information to cough up half a dozen airwave handsets with charging rack and a dedicated HOLMES 2 terminal.
+I also had my laptop and my backup laptop and my PlayStation - which I hadn't had a chance to get out of the box yet.
+Because of this there is a big sign on the front door that says NO MAGIC ON PAIN OF PAIN.
+This is what I call the tech-cave.

-The first thing I got when I booted up was an email from Lesley with the header Bored!, so I sent her Dr Walid's autopsy report to keep her occupied.
-Then I opened up PNC Xpress and ran a DVLA check on Melinda Abbot's car Index, and found that the listed information matched that on her driving licence.
-I ran Simone Fitzwilliam as well, but evidently she'd never applied for a licence, or owned a car.
+The first thing I got when I booted up was an email from Leslie with the header Bored! so I sent her Dr. Walid's autopsy report to keep her occupied.
+Then I opened up Police National Computer Xpress and ran a DVLA check on Melinda Abbot's license plate and found that the listed information matched that on her driver's license.
+I ran Simone Fitzwilliam as well, but evidently she'd never applied for a license or owned a car.
 Nor had she committed, been the victim of, or reported a crime within the United Kingdom.
 Or possibly all that information had been lost, inaccurately entered into the databases, or she'd just changed her name recently.
-Information technology only gets you so far, which is why coppers still go round knocking on doors and writing things down in little black notebooks.
-I googled them both for good measure.
-Melinda Abbot had a Facebook page, as did a couple of people with the same name, but Simone Fitzwilliam had no obvious internet presence at all.
+Information technology only gets you so far, which is why coppers still go around knocking on doors and writing things down in little black notebooks.
+I Googled them both for good measure.
+Melinda Abbot had a Facebook page as did a couple of people with the same name, but Simone Fitzwilliam had no obvious Internet presence at all.